Campaign of the Month: January 2015

 Items of incredible power made by the mysterious Runethanes, runes relentlessly impose their creator’s will upon their environs, warping reality to accomplish this when necessary.
 Despite all their power, runes work within a set of very strict rules, and as such few runes are capable of anything terribly destructive.
 Because of this, runes have historically been used to forge peace more often than wage war.
 Runic items are creations forged from the power of a rune, typically by pressing a specific rune into an object during its creation or during a moment of great change for it.
 Runes and runic items function as follows:

-- Runes and runic items may not be enchanted, though runic weapons, armors, and shields may benefit from the bearer’s enhancements and enchantments.
+- Runic weapons, armors, and shields may benefit from the bearer’s enhancements and enchantments, but runes and runic magical items cannot be further enchanted.

 - Runes and runic items automatically succeed on any saving throw and receive saving throws like a magical item.